RealJammy/RealJammy.github.io/_posts/2021-01-17-How-To-Make-A-Writeup.md

+---
+layout: post
-# How to make a writeup
+title: "How to make a writeup"
+date: 2021-01-17
+---

 Sharing writeups are a common staple of post CTF ritual.
 They're great for:

 1. Showing your thought methodology and by an extension,  logical thinking process
 2. if you've won a prize, they're a great way to validate your completion of challenges
 3. Learning new categories,  and types of challenges, and using this to overall improve your CTF skills
 4. and for organisers - learn about alternate solutions for your challenges,  and maybe use these ideas to make new challenges.